MUbarak123-56/fpl_team_optimization/README.md

 #### Budgetary Constraint

+The constraint below ensures that the total squad budget does not exceed 100.

       c6 = lagrange_budget * Constraint((sum(n * x for x, n in zip(x, value)) + s[0] -100)**2,
                                          label="budget")

 $$c6 = \lambda_{budget} * \left(\sum_{i=1}^{50} x_i*n_i + s_1 - 100\right)^2$$

 #### Team Representation Constraint

+The constraint below ensures that the squad does not have more than 3 players from any team.

       c7 = 0